logo

 Now, let’s say the game is played and the Rams team wins, as anticipated, with a score of 30-27.
 This is a 3-point margin, but because the above example states they must win by 6 or more, it would make the Bengals' spread bettors victorious.
 If the score ended with a larger margin of, say, 10 points, then the Rams' spread betters would win their bets.

 And -110, that's also next to the spread.
-What does it mean?
+What does it mean for Irish bettors?

 These are the payout odds, commonly referred to as the ‘vig’ (short for vigorish) or ‘juice’ or American Odds.
 The vig is what the bookies charge for accepting a wager.